 Bond’s cell phone plays a small role in the game mechanics as well.
 At any time players can switch their normal view to a HUD-intensive mode where enemies, weapons, and the game’s linear path of progression are highlighted in the game world.
 This overlay is a little helpful for those who want to know exactly where their enemies are, but isn’t pulled off with the same finesse other games with similar mechanics like Splinter Cell: Conviction or Batman: Arkham Asylum display.

-Periodically the game will switch to a vehicle chase sequence with players taking control of a luxury car racing down a highway or city streets while everything around them irrationally explodes.
-These are probably the most exciting segments of the game and show a level of polish uncharacteristic to the rest of the game, but they are still flawed by sloppily cut corners.
+Periodically the game will switch to a vehicle chase sequence with players taking control of a luxury car racing down a highway or city streets while everything around them irrationally explode These are probably the most exciting segments of the game and show a level of polish uncharacteristic to the rest of the game, but they are still flawed by sloppily cut corner

 Cars don’t take damage and smashing in to a wall or oncoming vehicle will often leave players’ bouncing off and spinning out rather than collapsing on impact.
 There’s also a lack of realism to the vehicle models, which is surprising considering developer Bizarre’s pedigree in the racing genre (Project Gotham series).